Handcrafted Wood Furnishings and Furniture

 - Feather tenon - A round-shouldered machined fillet or feather which is glued into a machine (router) made slot or mortise on each side of the joint.

-Mortise & Tenon Joint History - Mortise and tenon is an ancient joint and has been found joining the wooden planks of the "Khufu ship", a 43.6m long vessel sealed into a pit in the Giza pyramid complex of the Fourth Dynasty around 2,500 BC.
-It has also been found in archaeological sites in the Middle East, Europe and Asia.
+Mortise and Tenon Joints History - Mortise and tenon joints date back to ancient history.
+Mortise and tenon joints have been found joining the wooden planks of the "Khufu ship", a 43.6m long vessel sealed into a pit in the Giza pyramid complex of the Fourth Dynasty around 2,500 BC.
+They have also been found in archaeological sites in the Middle East, Europe and Asia.
 The 30 sarsen stones of Stonehenge were dressed and fashioned with mortise and tenon joints before they were erected between 2600 and 2400 B.C.

 Finger Joint - Box Joint - Comb Joint